 Perception distance.
 The distance your vehicle travels, in ideal conditions; from the time your eyes see a hazard until your brain recognizes it.
 Keep in mind certain mental and physical conditions can affect your perception distance.
-It can be affected
+It can be affected greatly depending on visibility and the hazard itself.
+The average perception time for an alert driver is 1/4 seconds.
+At 55 mph this accounts for 142 feet traveled.

 Reaction distance.
 The distance you will continue to travel, in ideal conditions; before you physically hit the brakes, in response to a hazard seen ahead.
-The average driver has a reaction time of 3/4 second to 1 second.
+The average driver has a reaction time of /4 second to 1 second.
 At 55 mph this accounts for 61 feet traveled.